 Symptoms of upper back pain don’t always have a clear rhyme or reason.
 Some people may experience discomfort that starts out slowly while others may feel sudden pain.
 Treatments can be just as diverse, often including anti-inflammatory and pain medications, physical therapy, and the avoidance of certain movements.

 For individuals living with chronic back pain, it might be time to speak with an experienced spine specialist about options for pain relief.
-From conservative methods to interventions like spine surgery, a professional can diagnose your problem and help you understand the best possible treatment options.
+From conservative methods to interventions, Beverly Hills spine surgery experts can diagnose your problem and help you understand the best possible treatment options.
 Call (310) 828-7757 to learn more and schedule an in-person consultation.